wijzijnweb/gravity-forms-polylang/readme.txt

 == Installation ==
 Install and activate the plugin.
-After this, your translatable strings will appear in the \"Translations\" tab of PolyLang.
+After this, your translatable strings will appear in the "Translations" tab of PolyLang.

 == Changelog ==
 1.0.0
-- Fixed \'Undefined array key page\' error.
+- Fixed 'Undefined array key page' error.
 - Updated code styling